Sōjōbō

-In Japanese folklore and Folklore, Sōjōbō (僧正坊) is the mythical king and god of the tengu, legendary creatures thought to inhabit the mountains and forests of Japan.
+In Japanese folklore and mythology, Sōjōbō (僧正坊) is the mythical king and god of the tengu, legendary creatures thought to inhabit the mountains and forests of Japan.
 Sōjōbō is a specific type of tengu called daitengu and has the appearance of a yamabushi, a Japanese mountain hermit.
 Daitengu have a primarily human form with some bird-like features such as wings and claws.
 The other distinctive physical characteristics of Sōjōbō include his long, white hair and unnaturally long nose.

 Sōjōbō is said to live on Mount Kurama.
 He rules over the other tengu that inhabit Mount Kurama in addition to all the other tengu in Japan.
 He is extremely powerful, and one legend says he has the strength of 1,000 normal tengu.

 Sōjōbō is perhaps best known for the legend of his teaching the warrior Minamoto no Yoshitsune (then known by his childhood name Ushiwaka-maru or Shanao) the arts of swordsmanship, tactics, and magic.